Live Group Training Programme via Zoom

 The Scent of Sacredness

 In this fast paced world where domination and individualism tends to be a norm, we may be habituated to bypass the richness of relating intentionally to one another in collaborations.
-Yet there is a sacred quality when we we listen deeply, and the wisdom of our diverse experiences is drawn out.
+Yet there is a sacred quality when we listen deeply, and the wisdom of our diverse experiences is drawn out.

 There is a breath-taking beauty when we co-create with patience (sabr) in service to a greater purpose.
 The work takes us far beyond meetings that simply go through motions, instead into a space that engages with soul.